oahitchhiker/engine/README.md

   HEARTBEAT_FOR_MASTER name since the code says to leave it unless you have a good reason.
 * Any trivial whitespace changes were left out

+## renderer_oa changes ##

+* Widescreen horizontal expansion support
+* Paletted texturing support, for the few older cards that support the paletted texture extensions (3dfx)
+* Many changes to the flares code - sun flares, support for custom flare shaders, a lower quality flare option (huge frametate jump on oa_pvomit), additional lens reflection effects, configurable lens reflection types for dynamic lights, sun or map lights
+* Brightness by blended quad, allowing overbrights to work in a window without the need for a fragment shader
+* More postprocessing effects, including a multipass shader effect for simulating the looks of a popular 1996 3d card
+* Slowness feature to simulate the rough speed of a typical 6th generation computer setup by default (common 1998 computers), potentially useful for content producers looking to optimize their stuff

 # ioquake3 README #